 - ABC rated fire extinguisher

-- Battery-powered Radio or NOAA Weather Radio
+- Battery-powered FM Radios.
+NOAA Weather Radio to warn you while you sleep

-- Battery-powered Flashlight
+- Battery-powered Flashlights and radios.

 One for each family member.